felipefrx/bookstore_db/README.md

 # db_e-commerce
-Projeto de um database para um e-commerce.
+Database design for an e-commerce.